jade-bot/10tcl/README.md

         },
         // __dirname of your root
         root: root,
-        // if not informed it defaults to 'root/models' and 'root/controllers'
+        // if not informed it defaults to 'root/models', 'root/controllers' and 'root/views'
         pathToCtrls: '/app/controllers',
-        pathToModels: '/app/models'
+        pathToModels: '/app/models',
+        pathToViews: '/app/views'
     }

 ## Use

-    var app = require('10tcl').attack(config)
+    // __dirname will be the root to locate folders indicated in pathTo... properties var app = require('10tcl').attack(__dirname, '/config/yourConfigFile')
     app.listen(yourPortHere)

 10tcl attack results in an express app configured with routes based on your models and controllers.